Fraunhofer-AISEC/codyze/docs/content/en/docs/Mark Authors/mark-authors.md

 ### Preconditions

-Some rules only apply if certain preconditions are fulfiled, i.e. such preconditions will be evaluated before the actual condition.
+Some rules only apply if certain preconditions are fulfilled, i.e. such preconditions will be evaluated before the actual condition.
 If they fail, the main condition will not be evaluated and the rule will not return any result (i.e. it will neither confirm a valid program nor flag a wrong program).
 Preconditions follow the same syntax as the main condition, but are declared by the `when` keyword.

 <pre>